 CSPO for Our Brands products

 The exception is palm oil, which has become the world’s leading oil crop and today accounts for roughly one-third of the global vegetable oil production.
 This oil has grown in popularity within the food industry as a cooking oil, shortening, margarine, milk fat replacer, and as a cocoa butter substitute.

 As a result, in 2013, Kroger adopted a company policy about the use of palm oil in Our Brands products.
-We are committed to purchase 100% of palm oil from suppliers certified by the Roundtable on Sustainable Palm Oil (RSPO) to be used in Our Brands.
+We are committed to source 100% Certified Sustainable Palm Oil (CSPO) for Our Brands products.
 At the end of 2015, we achieved our goal and we continue to work with Suppliers to maintain the integrity of this commitment.